statechannels/statechannels/packages/nitro-protocol/notes/blog-posts/gas-optimizations/gas-optimizations.md

 ## Residual gas costs for state channels

-With our state channel network protocol [Nitro](https://magmo.com/nitro-protocol.pdf), however, users will likely only ever need to setup a _single_ channel known as a "hub connection", and administer it periodically (say once a month).
+With our state channel network protocol [Nitro](https://magmo.com/nitro-protocol.pdf), the situation is much improved: users will likely only ever need to setup a _single_ channel known as a "hub connection", and administer it periodically (say once a month).
 A hub connection can be bootstrapped to _virtually_ setup and teardown state channels without any Ethereuym transactions.
 This means that the setup and teardown costs of that single hub connection channel are less critical.
 They remain a pain point for end users, however, and therefore a barrier to mainstream adoption for Ethereum: the costs need to be reduced as much as possible.

 Additionally, settling state channel _disputes_ on chain will always involve Ethereum transactions, even if in an ideal (and hopefully also in a typical) world they are never used.
 The _possibility_ of having disputes settled lends strong guarantees about fair extraction of any escrowed assets, however: the gas consumed during settlement therefore remains an important consideration.
 If the associated costs were prohibitive, or if they outweighed the assets staked in the channel, it might mean that challenges would never be used and the security guarantees would be effectively void.